kenplusplus/tdx-tools/utils/td-migration/README.md

 ### 2.3 Pre-Migration

-Before starting pre-migration, need to wait a while for user TDs to be ready.
+Wait a while for source and destination TDs to be ready.

-1. Create a channel for MigTD_src and MigTD_dst
+Before starting pre-migration, create a channel between source and destination side migration TDs.

 ```bash
 sudo ./connect.sh